Nursing - General Nursing - Athlone

 5. Applying for DARE and/or HEAR

-Why take this course?
+Why study this course?

-Modules at a glance:
+Modules at a Glance:

 Anatomy, Physiology and Microbiology, Preparation for Practice (General Nursing), Principles & Practice of General Nursing Care, Clinical Placement (General Nursing), Evidence Based Practice for Healthcare, Psychology and Communication, Care of the Surgical Patient, Anatomy, Physiology and Pharmacology, Primary Health, Maternity, Child and Community, Nursing Sociology and Health, Professional, Legal and Ethical Issues in General Nursing.

-Dr Laura Dempsey
+Dr. Laura Dempsey

 Email: Laura.Dempsey@tus.ie